 Often, the visits aren’t because of a sliced thumb attained while carving the bird, or a bout of food poisoning from spoiled milk.

-Instead, they’re the result of some serious upper abdominal pain that’s caused by gallstones that have formed over months or years.
+Instead, they’re often the result of upper abdominal pain that’s caused by gallstones that have formed over months or years.

 Gallstones are believed to be the result of over-consumption of fats and refined sugars, as well as bacterial imbalances caused by lack of nutritive intake and dehydration.